 Travel to Cozumel in February and March

-Cozumel diving or dining prices don’t rise during high season necessarily, but demand does – your favorite hotels may command higher nightly rates, and dive shops will be busier and potentially booked up, so it’s wise to book in advance.
+Cozumel scuba diving or dining prices don’t rise during high season necessarily, but demand does – your favorite hotels may command slightly higher nightly rates, and dive shops will be busier and potentially have some full boats, so it’s wise to book in advance.

-Otherwise, though, things in Cozumel in February and March are lively, but never truly overcrowded – especially at night.
+Otherwise, though, things in Cozumel in February and March are lively, but never truly overcrowded – especially when you’re enjoying more fun stuff at night.

-Clearly, it is “high season” for a reason, and if you visit Cozumel during the late winter, you won’t be sorry.
-Escape those cold and snowy regions!
+Clearly, it is “high season” for a reason!
+If you visit Cozumel for a late winter escape, you definitely won’t be sorry.

 Cozumel Air Temperatures in February and March